What is the average words per minute speaking rate?

 There is only one thing to do: vary your speaking rate

-Always vary your words per minute speaking rate within a podcast episode.
+Always vary your words per minute speaking rate within one recording.

 Don’t deliver all the sentences at the same rate.
 It will improve your delivery, and allow you to convey both meaning and emotions.
 Adjust the speed to match what you want to project at the moment.

-Varying your WPM will make a podcast more interesting for the audience.
+Varying your WPM will make your recording more interesting for the audience.
 Without pace variation, you will sound monotone.

 Change your speed according to what you want your listeners to feel.